Neovim setup (2022 edition)

 - gUgU - shout case entire line (factoid: when two operators are invoked in duplicate, applies to current line)

-Learning object selectors is one of the best ways of becoming more efficient with Vim.
+Learning motions is one of the best ways of becoming more efficient with Vim.
 Commands that start with i

 select inner objects without white space, and thus always select less text than their a